The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Illustration: the discovery of the expanding universe

 Perhaps one might reconsider Lemaître: after all, he understood the significance of Hubble’s results as evidence for his previously identified conceptualisation.
 But also this option runs afoul of another problem: Schindler’s insistence on essence-identification.
 We’d be hard-pressed to say how this condition would be satisfied here.
-Is cosmic expansion, or does it constitute, a natural kind?
+Is cosmic expansion a natural kind?
 Does it have an essence?
 In which sense is expansion an essential property of the universe?
 As far as standard cosmology is concerned, any such invocation of essentialism seems a non-starter: universes \emph{needn’t} expand; in no sense is expansion necessary!
 Even as associated with a natural kind, expansion doesn’t fit the bill.
 Relativistic cosmological models are arguably more naturally classified according to the spacetime (or spatial) curvature, i.e. geometrically.
 But there is \emph{no} one-to-one link between a cosmological model’s curvature and whether it represents an expanding universe.

-On \textbf{Hudson’s} account, discovering an object X requires being the first person to have an appropriate base description, and the latter’s material demonstration; here, the base description is supposed to ensure—as far as we know—that whenever it’s satisfied, X is present.
+On \textbf{Hudson’s} account, discovering an object X requires being the first person to formulate an appropriate base description, and the latter’s material demonstration; here, the base description is supposed to ensure—as far as we know—that whenever it’s satisfied, X is present.
 Setting aside the limitation that Hudson’s account shares with Schindler’s (due to the account’s focus on “objects”), let’s parse out Hudson’s criteria for the expanding universe.
 A natural base description of the expansion of the universe would seem: \begin{quote}

 The distance between any two objects that are not gravitationally bound (and interact only negligibly in all other ways) increases over time.

 \end{quote}